Alberta Wells Dataset: Pinpointing Oil and Gas Wells from Satellite Imagery: Acknowledgments and Disclosure of Funding

 \section{Acknowledgments and Disclosure of Funding}

-This research was made possible via Planet Labs' academic subscription program.
-We are grateful to Planet Labs and Tim Elrick for input in using this data.
-Funding was provided by a McGill Tomlinson-Wares grant, Mila~-~Quebec AI Institute, the Québec Ministère de l’Économie, de l'Innovation et de l'Énergie, and the Canada CIFAR AI Chairs program.
-The computing resources were provided by Mila~-~Quebec AI Institute, the Digital Research Alliance of Canada, and NVIDIA Corporation.
-Special thanks to Francis Pelletier for helpful feedback on our data collection pipeline and code.
+This work was funded in part through the Canada CIFAR AI Chairs program and a McGill Tomlinson Scientist Award.
+We acknowledge support from Planet Labs in the form of their academic subscription program, and are grateful for the help of Tim Elrick in working with Planet data.
+We also thank Mila and the Digital Research Alliance of Canada for provision of computing facilities, and NVIDIA Corporation for additional computational resources.
+Special thanks to Francis Pelletier, whose feedback on our data collection pipeline and coding significantly improved our methods.